albertovidalrod/Linear-regression---car-price/README.md

-## MLOps
+## CI / CD

-This project offers a great opportunity to implement more elements of the MLOps framework such automatic training or CI/CD.

-This elements are yet to be implemented, but I will use GitHub actions to do it.
+Once I achieved model deployment, I wanted to automate the deployment of future model version using GitHub actions.
+The file `retrain_model.yml` incldues the necessary steps to generate new data, perform tests to make sure the data format is correct for the model and retrain the model using new data.
+This action is triggered when new scraped data is committed to the repo, achieving full automation of the process.

 ## Version History

-*To be updated*
+* v1: initial model version
+* v2 (minor update): correct new model to use more robust metrics for model training
+* v3: new model using data scraped in June 2023

+Planned updates:
+* Update model to include option to predict price of electric cars - currently only hybrid, petrol and fuel cars.

 ## License
-*To be updated*

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details